 Public records, many of them now available online, are government documents that anyone can legally view.
 You may wonder why so much personally identifiable information about you is accessible in these online public records.
 It’s because the law requires that certain types of records be made available for the greater public good.

 These public records are not a new phenomenon, but the ease of accessing them on the Internet is.
 With digitization, a host of privacy and security problems have arisen around public records.
-Below, we’ll clarify the main types of public records, spell out some of the threats they cause, and provide you with a five-step process to protect yourself.
+In this article, we’ll clarify the main types of public records, spell out some of the threats they cause, and provide you with a five-step process to protect yourself.

 What are the main types of public records?